 - hemoglobin A1c

 - apolipoprotein A-1

-Researchers in a 2016 study on rats with diabetes found that ginger might help protect against heart problems that occur due to diabetes.
+Researchers in a on rats with diabetes found that ginger might help protect against heart problems that occur due to diabetes.

 Ginger’s anti-inflammatory properties may also help prevent certain diabetes complications.